Less Than One Day in Juneau: Mendenhall Glacier and Crab Legs

 Hike to Nugget Falls

-The Nugget Falls Trail is a 2-mile round-trip trail.
-It takes about an hour and a half back and forth, not counting the time you spend by the falls, taking in its grandeur.
-The trail is paved, and while it is labeled moderate, it was easy for a low-key hiker like me.
+The Nugget Falls Trail is a mostly paved 2-mile round-trip hike that typically takes about an hour and a half to complete, not including the time spent admiring the falls.
+The trail is paved and considered moderate, but I found it quite manageable as a casual hiker.

 How to Get to Mendenhall Glacier from Juneau Cruise Port?